We’re here for you

 What is the influence of the interest rate?

-The tax burden of the imputed rental value depends to a large extent on the interest rate.
-While mortgage rates are low, the deductions for many homeowners are lower than the tax on the imputed rental value.
-Abolishing this tax would benefit them.
+The tax burden resulting from imputed rental value depends heavily on theinterest rates.
+If mortgage interest rates are low, the deductions for many owners are lower than the tax on imputed rental value.
+Only with interest above 2% and a loan-to-value ratio of at least 60% do the deductions exceed the tax.

 Our monthly interest rate forecast tells you about current interest rates and how they are likely to change – free of charge by email.

 The concept of imputed rental value has been controversial for some time.
-Introduced in 1934 as an emergency measure to restructure the federal budget, a reform has been discussed for many years.
-For owners, it seems absurd to have to pay tax on a “fictitious” income.
-Other points of criticism are the difficulties in ensuring equal tax treatment, the high level of bureaucracy and the creation of an incentive for borrowing.
-On the basis of the repeated criticism, the National Council and the Council of States agreed on the change of system in December 2024 after seven years of parliamentary debate.
+Introduced in 1934 as an emergency measure to restructure the federal budget, a reform has been discussed for decades.
+For owners, it seemed absurd to have to pay tax on a “fictitious” income.
+Other points of criticism were the difficulties in ensuring equal tax treatment, the high level of bureaucracy and the creation of an incentive for borrowing.
+After repeated criticism, the National Council and the Council of States agreed on a change of system in December 2024, which has now been confirmed by the popular vote.
+By agreeing to the abolition of imputed rental value, the Swiss electorate has ended a long-standing debate and taken an historic step in tax policy.

-Given low mortgage interest rates, the winners of the tax reform would be the owners of new apartments in large residential centers.
-The imputed rental value of their apartments is high and the loss or limitation of deduction options would hurt less because they only have low maintenance costs.
-New buyers also benefit from the deduction of debt interest for first-time buyers.
+Given low mortgage interest rates, the winners of the tax reform are the owners of new apartments in large residential centers.
+The imputed rental value of their apartments is high, and the loss or limitation of deduction options will hurt less because they only have low maintenance costs.
+New buyers will also benefit from the deduction of debt interest for first-time buyers.

-The most likely losers will be owners of older properties in need of renovations.
+The losers are the owners of older properties in need of renovations.
 Those who buy an older house and invest heavily in renovations will no longer qualify for substantial tax relief on these expenses.
-As a result, the price gap between new construction and older properties will widen: new buildings would become more expensive, while old buildings would be threatened with a loss of value.
+As a result, the price gap between new construction and older properties will widen: new buildings will become more expensive, while old buildings will be threatened with a loss of value.

 Second-home owners are also likely to be among the losers of the reform.
 It is unclear how high a new cantonal property tax could be.
 However, the mountain cantons have the incentive not only to use the tax to compensate for the loss of imputed rental value for second homes, but also to take action against “cold beds.”

-Because the incentives for property maintenance would decrease, the construction sector would be among the losers of the tax reform, even if the demand for renovations and maintenance work would increase sharply again shortly before the system change.
+Because the incentives for property maintenancewill decrease, the construction sector will be among the losers of the tax reform, even if the demand for renovations and maintenance will probably increase sharply again shortly before the system change.
 Due to the limited deductibility of debt interest, mortgages could also be less in demand.
 The banking sector as a whole could therefore also be among the losers.

 Arrange an appointment for a non-binding consultation or if you have any questions, just give us a call.